-There are approximately 3,000 paratransit customers.
-Of these, about 1,400 use the ADA van service, and 1,600 use Senior Service van transportation.
-Rides provided by PVTA's ADA and Senior Service van transportation programs comprised 2.7% of all trips in FY2016.
+PVTA provided 176,976 rides through the Senior Van Service and ADA Paratransit programs.
+Rides provided by PVTA's ADA and Senior Service van transportation programs comprised 2.7% of all trips in FY2023.
 Senior Service rides were approximately 60% of all van rides, and 1.6% of all PVTA rides.